tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 039.md

 - We go shopping to find Silas a bed.
 He wants a nice four post bed.
 - Keth attempts to swindle Mr. Crow for some studded leather
 - We make our way into Drakkenheim towards the Scar, and fail an encounter check.
+- A bed tries to bite my ass.
+I take a short vacation, then come back to beat the furniture to death.
+- We continue towards the camp at the Scar.
 -